 To create these delicious snowball cookies, you will need the following ingredients:

-• 1 cup chopped nuts (walnuts or pecans are traditional)
+- 1 cup chopped nuts (walnuts or pecans)

 Directions

-5. Form the Cookies: Using your hands, scoop out tablespoon-sized portions of dough and roll them into balls.
-Place them on a baking sheet lined with parchment paper, spacing them about 1 inch apart to allow for even baking.
+- Form the Cookies: Scoop out spoonfuls of dough and roll into balls.
+Place them on a parchment-lined baking sheet about 1 inch apart so they bake right.

-6. Bake the Cookies: Preheat your oven to 350°F (175°C).
-Bake the cookies for 12-15 minutes or until the edges are lightly golden but the centers remain soft.
+- Bake the Cookies: Preheat oven to 350°F (175°C).
+Bake for 12-15 minutes or till the edges are a bit golden but the center is still soft.

 Tips for Success

-• Don’t Skip Chilling the Dough: Chill the dough for about 30 minutes for firmer cookies that hold their shape while baking.
+- Don’t Skip Chilling the Dough: refridgerate about 30 mins so they keep their shape while baking.

-• Experimenting with Flavor Variations: Consider adding almond extract or citrus zest for a unique twist.
+- Experimenting with Flavor Variations: try almond extract or lemon zest for a twist.

-• How to Store Cookies Properly: Store in an airtight container at room temperature for up to a week, or freeze for longer storage.
+- How to Store Cookies Properly: keep in an airtight container on the counter up to a week or freeze for longer.

 Frequently Asked Questions (FAQ)